Universal Music Japan

 Universal Music LLC (ユニバーサル ミュージック合同会社, Yunibāsaru myūjikku Gōdō gaisha), often referred to as just Universal Music Japan or UMJ, is a Japanese subsidiary of the Universal Music Group founded in 1990.
-It is the largest subsidiary for a foreign company in the country regarding music distribution.
+It is the largest subsidiary for a foreign company in Japan regarding music distribution.
 The company is responsible for marketing and distribution in Japan for Japanese releases under Universal.

-In 2021, Universal Japan CEO and President Naoshi Fujikura was included on Billboard's International Power Players list.
+As of 2019, Universal Japan holds the second most shares in the Japanese music market, behind Sony Music Japan, and is followed by Avex.

 History

 Early years

 The company was founded as PolyGram Co., Ltd. in 1990 with Koike Kazuhiko serving as president and CEO.
-In 1999, the company was restructured and renamed as Universal Music Co., Ltd.
+In 1999, the company was restructured and renamed as Universal Music Co., Ltd., following Seagram's acquisition of PolyGram, and its subsequent integration into Universal Studios.

 2009–2013: Renaming to Universal Music LLC

 In 2009, the company was renamed as Universal Music LLC.
 Kazuhiko stepped down as CEO and Keiichi Ishizaka became CEO and president of the company.

 2013–2014: Restructure following EMI purchase

 In 2011, EMI agreed to sell its recorded music operations to Universal Music Group for £1.2 billion ($1.9 billion) and its music publishing operations to a Sony-led consortium for $2.2 billion.
 Among the other companies that had competed for the recorded music business was Warner Music Group which was reported to have made a $2 billion bid.
 Universal Music Group completed their acquisition of EMI on September 28, 2012.
 In 2012, Ishizaka became CEO of EMI Music Japan while Universal Japan was scheduled to hold a corporate swap in response of the merger.
 EMI Music Japan officially was absorbed into Universal Japan, became defunct as a company with EMI Records Japan as a successor to the EMI Music Japan label.
 Nine months after the merger, Ishizaka stepped down from his position of CEO from Universal Japan, and became a non-executive chairman.
 His successor, Naoshi Fujikura was appointed in 2014.
 In April 2014, Universal Japan was once again restructured.
 Many of its labels were rebranded and split multiple times, including EMI Records Japan which de-merged into two sublabels EMI Records and Virgin Records of which the latter rebranded as EMI R and then merged with Delicious Deli Records to form Virgin Music.